Advice

 4 Common Mistakes When Launching a Boat

-1. Forgetting to set the parking brake: We’ll include neglecting to shift the truck transmission into “Park” with our parking brake reminder.
-In a rush to hop out of the cab to dash back and release the boat once in the water, forgetting to shift into Park or set the parking brake can grow into a fiercely expensive and hazardous oversight.
+1. Forgetting to set the parking brake: In a rush to hop out of the cab and dash back to release the boat once it’s in the water, forgetting to shift into Park or set the parking brake can quickly become a costly and hazardous oversight.
 It can allow the truck to roll back and take a little dip in the surf.
 The tow lines we mentioned earlier will be a big help here.

 2. Transferring gear: The time to transfer gear from your truck’s cargo box to the boat is before you are on the ramp.
 Moreover, if you haven’t done the appropriate size-and-shape calculations, you may discover that you must leave the extra gear in your truck’s bed unattended.

 3. Jackknifing: Drivers newer to trailer towing require some practice to master steering while in reverse.
-The newer breed of trucks offer some reverse steering assistance (Ford: Pro Trailer Backup Assist, Ram: Trailer Reverse Steering Control, and so on).
+The newer breeds of trucks offer some reverse steering assistance (for example, Ford‘s Pro Trailer Backup Assist or Ram‘s Trailer Reverse Steering Control).
 To some degree, these systems can send appropriate steering inputs to the trailer.
 Otherwise, the driver must compensate for the trailer turning in the opposite direction of the steering wheel input.
 In other words, when backing up, turning the steering wheel to the right causes the trailer to turn to the left.
 Overcompensating when attempting to correct the trailer’s trajectory can end in jackknifing.
-This condition is when the trailer becomes perpendicular to the truck, bringing the trailer tongue into contact with the truck’s rear bumper.
+This condition occurs when the trailer becomes perpendicular to the truck, causing the trailer tongue to come into contact with the truck’s rear bumper.
 Jackknifing can cause damage to both the trailer and the truck.

 4. Backing too far down the ramp: Put those bigger mirrors to use.
 Back down the ramp only as far as required for the boat’s stern to float off the trailer.
 Continuing in reverse beyond that point exposes you to the danger of the trailer wheels dropping off the end of the ramp.
-Once the trailer wheels drop off the end of the ramp, they may become mired in the soft mud found at the end of most ramps.
+This can cause the trailer wheels to become mired in the soft mud found at the end of most ramps.
 Your truck may not have enough traction to pull the trailer out.
 Stay on the ramp and avoid another reason to use those tow lines.

 TIP: We recommend always walking down the ramp before backing your trailer onto it.
 Establish where the ramp ends.
 Inspect the ramp surface to judge its condition.
 Is it slick or dry?
 Reduce the surprises you might encounter when launching.